mrcoded/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabets.c contains a program that prints the alphabet in lowercase, and then in uppercase 4-print_alphabt.c contains a program that prints the alphabet in lowercase 5-print_numbers.c contains a program that prints all single digit numbers of base 10 starting from 0
+3-print_alphabets.c contains a program that prints the alphabet in lowercase, and then in uppercase 4-print_alphabt.c contains a program that prints the alphabet in lowercase 5-print_numbers.c contains a program that prints all single digit numbers of base 10 starting from 0 6-print_numberz.c contains a program that prints all single digit numbers of base 10 starting from 0 using putchar